Business process outsourcing has become incredibly popular with companies ranging from Fortune 500s to startups over the last two decades.

 Before 2000, the customer service industry was entirely dependent on websites and Interactive Voice Response (IVR) for transferring a call to the correct representative.

-Now, around 81% of the U.S. population has at least one social media account, leading to a major shift in consumer behavior.
+Now, around 79% of the U.S. population has at least one social media account, leading to a notable shift in consumer behavior.
 Browsing social media has recently become the third most popular online activity.

 Companies now realize that social media is a game changer.
 It provides an unprecedented wealth of consumer data and feedback that can enhance a company’s ability to analyze upcoming trends and to innovate.

-Instead of call centers, companies now want to invest in real-time customer engagement that will allow them to gain first-hand product insights and turn issues into new products or solutions that will address future problems.
+Instead of call center software programs, companies now want to invest in real-time customer engagement that will allow them to gain first-hand product insights and turn issues into new products or solutions that will address future problems.

-According to Credo Consulting, consumer demands for multi-channel communications (including social media, live chat, etc.) has exploded over the past 5 years.
+According to Credo Consulting, consumer demands for multi-channel communications (including social media, live chat, etc.) has exploded over the past five years.

 For BPO service providers, this change in customer management is a huge opportunity.
 Over the last few years, BPOs have been investing in the tools and capabilities to offer a wide range of social media management services.

-These services range from social media monitoring to business intelligence and actioning customer response.
+These service offerings range from social media monitoring to business intelligence and actioning customer response.

 Many BPO service providers are also investing in dedicated social media service teams.
-Working in tandem, social media teams and customer representatives are able to deal with customer grievances much faster.
+Working in tandem, social media teams and customer representatives can deal with customer grievances much faster, leading to higher customer satisfaction and better customer experience.

-In 2018, this trend to invest in new technologies, tools and teams to provide better social media management for customers is expected to continue.
+In 2022, this trend to invest in new technologies, tools, and teams to provide better social media management for customers is expected to continue.

 3. Investments in Cloud Computing